| Documentation

 • Buy Trades / Sell Trades: Total number of each order type executed.
 This tells you how active your strategy is.

 • Win Rate: Percentage of profitable trades.
-A higher win rate generally indicates more consistent performance.

 Trade Visualization